 Crichton is a curriculum designer with a specialism in Physical Education.

 Crichton managed the implementation of the secondary curriculum in England for QCA and directed the PE and School Sport (PESS) project as part of the Government’s national strategy for PE and Sport.
 Crichton has led the development of three national curriculum programmes of study in PE, national schemes of work and co-authored a book on assessment in PE.
-A former teacher of PE,...
+A former teacher of PE, geography and ...

 What’s your school’s view of break time?